How to Find a Missing Pet: Recovery & Prevention

 - A rain-proof covering (plastic sheet protectors, clear contact paper, and clear packing tape can all work)

-Hang posters throughout your neighborhood, being sure to include high-traffic areas such as major intersections, parks, and shopping districts.
+Hang posters throughout your neighbourhood, being sure to include high-traffic areas such as major intersections, parks, and shopping districts.
 When near schools or playgrounds, put flyers at eye level for children – kids are natural animal lovers and tend to be more observant and curious than adults.
 Additionally, ask local businesses – especially those frequented by pet parents, such as groomers, veterinary offices, and pet supply stores – if they would hang your flyer on their bulletin board or near the cash register.

 (For an easy template that you can print or distribute digitally, use our Lost Pet Poster Generator!)